 The profile of this product realization centre is engineering science within Product & Process Development in cooperation and knowledge exchange with Innnovation Science & Management and The Science of Information Design.
 These three "academic partners" and research groups are working together in an "intersection", a place where ideas from different fields and cultures meet, leading to new forms of ideas and possibilities.
-The strategy is not just to compete on existing markets so called 'red oceans' but also to a high extent to create new market space that is uncontested, so called 'blue oceans' (Kim & Mauborgne, 1995).
-The product realization centre will focus on 'meaningful products and processes', which means solving problems and sustainability for a better quality of life, a better quality of working life for people and our environment.

-This academic intersection and product realization centre will work close with another 'inhouse-partner', Idélab (Idealab), which is an open space arena for developing ideas, innovations and entrepreneurs out of students and researchers in the first place, but also for the surrounding industry and its' development.
+This academic intersection and product realization centre will work close with another 'inhousepartner', Idélab (Idealab), which is an open space arena for developing ideas, innovations and entrepreneurs out of students and researchers in the first place, but also for the surrounding industry and its' development.
 One more new close 'partner' in our concept is Munktell Science Park in Eskilstuna Sweden, which is developed out of Idélab as a following step for innovators and entrepreneurs to establish their product ideas on the market.
 At Idélab are creating about 30 new companies every year - in total in five years 180 new companies - with new products, some of them with patents.